ArunaStorage/documentation/docs/get_started/basic_usage/04_How-To-Collections.md

     ```

     ```rust
-    // Create tonic/ArunaAPI request fetch multiple collections of a project filtered by label keys let get_request = GetCollectionsRequest {
+    // Create tonic/ArunaAPI request to fetch multiple collections of a project filtered by label keys let get_request = GetCollectionsRequest {
         project_id: "<project-id>".to_string(),
         label_or_id_filter: Some(LabelOrIdQuery {